Twelve frequently asked questions when recruiting staff | Moorepay

 4. When do I issue new starters with their written terms/contract of employment?

-Many employers think that they have two months to issue starters with their contract of employment, however, the Government changed this rule over two years ago.
+Many employers think that they have two months to issue starters with their contract of employment.
+However, the government changed this rule over four years ago.
 Now you have to issue written terms on day one of employment.

 5. Do casual workers need written terms?